oat-sa/taohub-articles/forge/Bt26tag2.md

 <!-- -->

--   Results storage migration tool<br/>
+-   Results storage migration tool\
     Once the data colellection is finished, you won’t get the results directly visible under taoResutls, you need first to migrate them from redis back into TAO :

 ![](resources/{width:900px}migrationconfirm.png)